How to Get to Holbox Island

 How to Get to Holbox Island By Plane

-How to Get to Holbox Island By Road
+How to Get to Isla Holbox By Road

 To reach Holbox island by road, you need to head to the small fishing port of Chiquila in the north of the Yucatan peninsula.
 From here, you are obliged to take the ferry to Holbox.